Inukshuks of the Arctic Region

 Who Built Them?

-In areas considered the coldest in the world, inukshuks stand sentinel, outlined against the sky.
-These stone markers are distinctive landmarks and can be seen across the tundra biome, dotting the landscape from Alaska to Greenland.
+In areas considered the coldest in the world, inukshuks stand sentinel, outlined in rugged contrast against the sky.
+These stone markers or cairns, as they are called, are distinctive landmarks and can be seen from miles off and all across the tundra biome, dotting the landscape from Alaska to Greenland.

 Inukshuk or inuksuit (plural) were fashioned in different shapes and sizes, from a single stone to a number of stones stacked one on top of the other.
 Inukshuks were difficult to construct due to the sheer weight of the stones and the shapes needed to form them.
 In most cases, a number of flat stones were used, crowned by a round stone.

-The meaning of inuk is "person" and suk "substitute."
-A loose definition of inukshuk would be: something that symbolizes or performs the function of a human.
-The widely recognized innunguaq, in fact, represents a human figure, and in some of these, the Inuit stuffed Arctic heather to resemble human hair.
+Something that symbolizes or performs the function of a human.
+The widely recognized innunguaq, in fact, represents a human figure, and in some of these formations, the Inuit stuffed Arctic heather to resemble human hair.

 Why Were Inukshuks Built?

-Inukshuks served different functions.
-An inukshuk with an open leg might have pointed to a navigable marine channel; an inukshuk with an open arm or designed with one longer arm may have suggested a directional route; an inukshuk perched on a shoreline could have indicated good fishing nearby.
+Different inukshuks served different functions.
+An inukshuk with an open leg might have pointed to a navigable marine channel, so those who came across it knew they could continue their journey on the water; an inukshuk with an open arm or designed with one longer arm may have suggested a directional route, which could be a godsend if someone had lost their way or if weather conditions were such that seeing the way ahead was challenging ; an inukshuk perched on a shoreline could have indicated good fishing nearby.

 - An interesting aspect of inuksuit is that some were built with a peephole in the middle, which would reveal another inukshuk in the distance.This may have proved invaluable for pointing forward on a trail to be followed.